jandre/dockerpc/README.md

 Like `pie`, it enables you to create an JSON-RPC plugin communication over standard in/standard out, however, it uses Docker containers as `pie` plugin providers.

-Currently, only plugin `providers` are supported (not consumers) and run Docker on a non-unix socket port.
+Currently, only plugin `providers` are supported (not consumers) and you must run Docker on a non-unix socket port.

 ## Installation